amber-lang/amber-docs/docs/stdlib/doc/text.md

 pub fun trim_right(text: Text): Text
 ```

-Trim the spaces at end of the text using `sed`
+Trims the spaces at end of the text using `sed`.

 ## `trim`